tenet-ac-za/safire.ac.za-website/content/safire/news/2023-participants-forum-meeting.md

  * Date: 21 September 2023
  * Time: 13:00-15:00<!--more-->

 This will be an in-person meeting, collocated with the [ZA·REN Week '23 conference](https://zaren23.nren.ac.za/) and immediately following the SLA Reference Group Meeting.
 Given the import of the agenda, we would encourage participants — and particularly those representing SAFIRE identity providers — to attend if they can.
-We've deliberately scheduled it to ensure those who're also attending the conference and/or SLA Reference Group Meeting will still be able to make evening flights.

 Attendance at the Participants Forum is open to designated representatives of any SAFIRE participant.
 [Registration is required](https://events.tenet.ac.za/event/47/) to ensure appropriate catering, and to determine eligibility.